electricimp/Usb/USB-DRIVER-BASE.md

 ```

-### transferComplete(eventDetails)
+### _transferComplete(eventDetails)

-Called when a usb transfer is completed.
-Below is an example of the transferComplete method for the FtdiUsbDriver class.
+Private method that will be called when a usb transfer is completed.
+Below is an example of the _transferComplete method for the FtdiUsbDriver class.

 #### Example